TomShacham/http4r/README.md

 ---
 - core api
   - limits on headers and body etc tests
+  - do we want to drop connections in stream.incoming() or do we want to hang onto them for a while
   - if version is known to be 1.0 then do not send chunked message
     - stream into memory and forward as content-length
   - multipart form data